Updated March 2026

 How does Yubo’s age verification work?

-Every new Yubo user takes a live selfie within the app during registration.
+Every new user takes a live selfie within the app during registration.
 The Yoti facial estimation system estimates whether the user’s apparent age matches the date of birth they provided.
 About 87% of users pass on the first attempt; the remainder go through manual review.
-The system is claimed to be 99% accurate in identifying the correct age group.

 Is Yubo a dating app?